AUTHORIZATION TO PROCESS OF PERSONAL DATA

 5. OPTIONAL DATA COMMUNICATION

-Apart from what specified for the navigation data, the user is free to provide his personal data to ZETA SRL in the requested forms or in contacts with the Office in order to ask for promotional materials or other communication.
+Apart from what specified for the navigation data, the user is free to provide his personal data to DYE UP DI ZARDO STEFANO in the requested forms or in contacts with the Office in order to ask for promotional materials or other communication.

 The missing communication of such data can entail the impossibility to obtain what asked.